 ).
 The flowing or living water, the Word of God, and the ashes, the proof that the sacrifice has been consumed, are the means of cleansing and not the knowledge or insight of the clean man.
 The clean man must know the Word of God to use the right text and he must know the work of the Lord Jesus to point out the right aspect.

-The clean man should also cleans himself.
+The clean man should also cleanse himself.
 To help others to confess, to hear the sins of others, defiles.
-Any contact with sin and what is necessary to cleans it makes unclean.
-Therefore he must wash his clothes, that is, he must place his conduct in the light of God’s Word, so that nothing of the sin with which he had to occupy himself will attach him.
+Any contact with sin and what is necessary to cleanse it makes one unclean.
+Therefore he must wash his clothes, that is, he must place his conduct in the light of God’s Word, so that nothing of the sin with which he had to occupy himself will attach to him.